 The purpose of a value prop.

-A value prop’s main purpose is to illicit the following response: “Yeah, I want that for me!”
+A value prop’s main purpose is to elicit the following response: “Yeah, I want that for me!”
 And more specifically, “Hmm, if I hire/engage/partner with this company, this will be the end result.”

 It’s important to keep this construct front and centre as you’re working through your value prop because it’s all too easy to fall back into what you do versus what your customer or client is going to get.